twistedpair/codeship-env-adapter/README.md

 ## Trademark Disclaimer
 This action is not endorsed or reviewed by Codeship.
 Use at your own risk.
-The author has no affiliation with Codeship.
+The author is not employed by either GitHub or Codeship.

 - "Codeship" and "Codeship Pro" are legal marks of CloudBees, Inc.
 - "GitHub" and "GitHub Workflows" are the legal marks of GitHub, Inc.